-IMPORTANT: Immediately after starting the unit, check that the fans inside the cabinet are rotating CLOCKWISE, and that the fans in the condensing unit are rotating in accordance with the arrows on the blades.
+IMPORTANT: Immediately after starting the unit, check that the evaporator fans inside the cabinet are rotating CLOCKWISE.
+Check if the fans in the condensing unit are rotating in accordance with the arrows on the blades.
 Improper rotation will damage the unit and void the warranty.